MicrosoftDocs/appcenter-docs/docs/sdk/crashes/unity.md

 ### Should the crash be processed?

-Set the following callback if you'd like to decide if a particular crash needs to be processed or not.
+Set the following callback if you want to decide if a particular crash needs to be processed or not.
 For example, there could be a system level crash that you want to ignore and not send to App Center.

 ```csharp
 Crashes.ShouldProcessErrorReport = (ErrorReport report) =>